jbx-protocol/juice-docs/blog/2023-07-03-project-page-updates/index.md

 ![Bookmark feature](bookmark.png)

 That’s all for the project page for now.
 Keep an eye out for more new features like Project Taglines, editing descriptions with markdown and the ability to post updates about your project.
 Drop into the [Discord](https://discord.gg/juicebox) to let us know what you think about the new Project Page.
-Please report any issues in ⁠the [🐞 | bugs channel](https://discord.com/channels/775859454780244028/866040669712678942) in Discord or request a feature [here](https://juicebox.canny.io/feature-requests).
+Please report any issues in ⁠the [Bugs channel](https://discord.com/channels/775859454780244028/866040669712678942) or request a feature [here](https://juicebox.canny.io/feature-requests).

-🐦 Follow Juicebox on Twitter: [@Juicebox_Money](https://twitter.com/juicebox_money)
+🐦 Follow Juicebox on Twitter: [@juicebox_money](https://twitter.com/juicebox_money)

 💬 [Join the Juicebox Discord](https://discord.gg/juicebox)